 The only way a dynamic climbing rope could break in a clean fall is if you exceeded the UIAA test, which would mean prior to the break there were multiple extremely hard falls within a very short timespan.
 This is so unlikely that we’ve never heard of it happening / have never seen any documentation of this happening.

 For a rope to fail during a fall it is because it was severed/cut by running over a sharp rock or metal edge (like a worn carabiner), or rock fall.
-The other potential cause for rope failure is contamination by chemicals such as battery acid that decreased the strength of the nylon fibers, but his is also extremely rare.
+The other potential cause for rope failure is contamination by chemicals such as battery acid that decreased the strength of the nylon fibers, but this is also extremely rare.

 How Many Falls Can a Rope Hold (How Long Do Ropes Last)?

 How long a rope lasts has little to do with the number of falls you take.
-It’s really a result of varying factors including what severity and frequency of the falls your taking, what type of edges the rope is running over, what type of rock the rope is encountering, the cleanliness of your rope, if the rope is regularly getting wet, etc.
+It’s really a result of varying factors including the severity and frequency of the falls your taking, what type of edges the rope is running over, what type of rock the rope is encountering, the cleanliness of your rope, if the rope is regularly getting wet, etc.

 As long as your well-taken care of rope doesn’t run over sharp edges or encounter other hazards (like rock fall), modern day climbing ropes can last for hundreds of small to moderate leader falls (and endless top rope falls) in their lifetime.

-As the UIAA shows us, ropes are strong enough to fall on even in big / long falls.
+As the UIAA test shows us, ropes are strong enough to fall on even in big / long falls.
 This is why climbers can have the confidence to take 100+ foot falls, like in this Victory Whip by Ethan Pringle without the rope breaking.

 Want to See All The Ropes (over 1000)?